UX Rating evaluates what percentage of real user experiences are Good, Need Improvement, or Poor as a percentage.

 Missing metrics are excluded, not penalised#

-If a visitor loads a page but never interacts with it (no click, tap, or keypress), there's no INP value for that session.
+If a visitor loads a page but never interacts with it (no click, tap, or keypress), there’s no INP value for that session.
 That session still contributes its LCP, CLS, and TTFB ratings — but doesn't drag INP down with a zero or a penalty.
-The denominator adjusts naturally, so UX Rating is weighted toward metrics that are actually measurable for each visit.
+UX Rating is weighted toward metrics that are actually observed for each visit.

 Where to find UX Rating#

-Navigate to Site → Real User Monitoring → Audience to see UX Rating displayed as a bar chart over time, with each bar showing the percentage split between good, needs improvement, and poor experiences.
+Navigate to Site → Real User Monitoring → Audience to see UX Rating displayed as overall percentages of Good, Needs Improvement or Poor user experiences, as well as bar chart over time.

 How to improve your UX Rating#